hashicorp/hcp-terraform-operator/docs/faq.md

 - **Does the Operator work with Terraform Enterprise / TFE?**

   Yes, the operator can be configured to use the custom TFE API endpoint using the [`operator.tfeAddress`](../charts/terraform-cloud-operator/README.md#values) value in the Helm chart.
 This value should be a valid URL including the protocol(`https://`), for the API of a Terraform Enterprise instance.
-Once the `operator.tfeAddress` attribute is set, the operator will no longer access the public Terraform Cloud, but rather the private Terraform Enterprise instance.
+Once the `operator.tfeAddress` attribute is set, the operator will no longer access the public HCP Terraform, but rather the private Terraform Enterprise instance.

-- **What can I do if the Operator cannot get a Terraform Cloud client due to a TLS certificate issue?**
+- **What can I do if the Operator cannot get a HCP Terraform client due to a TLS certificate issue?**

   There are multiple reasons why you may observe an error message in logs that indicate an issue with a TLS certificate.
 The error message example: _*tls: failed to verify certificate: x509: certificate has expired or is not yet valid*_

   * You have a Terraform Enterprise instance and use the TLS certificate that is signed by a Certificate Authority that is not recognized by the Operator.
 In this case, you can use the value `customCAcertificates` of the Helm chart to specify a Certificate Authority bundle to validate API TLS certificates.
   * You have a Terraform Enterprise instance and the TLS certificate has expired.
 In this case, you can use the value `operator.skipTLSVerify` of the Helm chart to skip the TLS validation. **Be aware of the potential security risks.**
-  * There is a TLS proxy between the Operator and Terraform Cloud / Enterprise instance that is installed by your security team to decrypt TLS connections.
+  * There is a TLS proxy between the Operator and HCP Terraform / Enterprise instance that is installed by your security team to decrypt TLS connections.
 In this case, you can use the value `operator.skipTLSVerify` or `customCAcertificates` of the Helm chart to skip the TLS validation or specify a Certificate Authority bundle to validate API TLS certificates, respectively.
 Alternatively, you could talk to your security team to add an expection to this connection.

 - **What does `kube-rbac-proxy` do?**